Skip to content

 The Air Quality Events (AQE) App was developed to better communicate exceedances of various thresholds being monitoring in the region.

-The WBEA continues to work collaboratively with AEP, the OSM Program, other jurisdictions, and stakeholders to move the OSM Program mandate forward.
+The WBEA continues to work collaboratively with AEPA, the OSM Program, other jurisdictions, stakeholders, rightsholders, and partners to move the WBEA’s and OSM Program’s mandates forward.

 WBEA Partnerships

-Alberta Environment and Protected Areas (EPA) Oils Sands Monitoring Branch
+Alberta Environment and Protected Areas (AEPA) Oils Sands Monitoring Branch

 Learn More